Diversity, Equity and Inclusion

 Length of Employment

-* Data for Seiko Epson Corporation and domestic major affiliated companies as of March 20, 2022.
+* Data for Seiko Epson Corporation of March 20 of that year.